eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_test_results.md

 ## Test Execution and Results

+Disclaimer: The values shown in the charts may slightly differ from the final values in the table due to BrowserStack recording variations.

 ### Scenario 1: Add a Document from List

 #### Device: Samsung Galaxy A16 5G - Android 15